 Languages and Literature

-The Final Thursday Reading Series will host Larry Baker, author of the new novel The Education of Nancy Adams.
+Now in its fourteenth season, the Final Thursday Reading Series features guest regional authors and provides a forum where local writers can share their own work.
 Open mic signup is at 7 p.m. and begins at 7:15 p.m.
-Participants are invited to share five minutes of original poetry, fiction or creative nonfiction.
-The featured author takes the stage at 8 p.m. followed by a short question and answer period as time allows.
-Free and open to the public.
-Sponsored by Final Thursday Press; Hearst Center for the Arts; UNI College of Humanities, Arts, and Sciences; and Cup of Joe.
+Participants may share five minutes of original poetry, fiction or creative nonfiction.
+The featured author takes the stage at 8 p.m.
+There will be a short question and answer period as time allows.
+Sponsored by Final Thursday Press, the Hearst Center for the Arts and the College of Humanities, Arts and Sciences.
+Open to the public, free of charge.